MOHDSAMIULLAH/dashboard-alert/README.md

 ## Data Processing

-The `processAlertData` function in `src/utils.js` processes the alert data to compute summary metrics, alerts over time, severity distribution, and category distribution.
+The `processAlertData` function in `src/utils/utils.js` processes the alert data to compute summary metrics, alerts over time, severity distribution, and category distribution.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.

----

-Replace `"https://your-deployed-link.com"` with the actual URL where your project is deployed.
-You can deploy your React application using services like Vercel, Netlify, or GitHub Pages.